inglesp/django-amber/README.md

 site to a tree of static files on the filesystem, so that they can be served by your favourite webserver or static site host.

-Instead of storing your data in a database, your data is serialized to files on the filesystem.
+Additionally, instead of storing your data in a database, your data is serialized to files on the filesystem.
 This means that you can keep your data under version control, and benefit from all the tooling which that brings.
 Each model instance is serialized to its own file.
 Serialization is documented under "Models" below.

 ### Management commands